ElzeroWebSchool/PHP_Bootcamp/README.md

 - [x] 030 - If, Elseif, Else Basics
 - [x] 031 - If, Elseif, Else Real Life Examples
-- [ ] 032 - If, Elseif, Else Advanced Practice
+- [x] 032 - If, Elseif, Else Advanced Practice
-- [ ] 033 - Nested If And Training
+- [ ] 033 - Advanced If And Alternative Syntax
-- [ ] 034 - Advanced If And Alternative Syntax
+- [ ] 034 - Nested If And Training
 - [ ] Ternary Conditional Operator
 - [ ] Switch
 - [ ] Switch Training